amaranth-lang/amaranth/docs/lang.rst

 Values
 ======

-The basic building block of the nMigen language is a *value*, which is a term for a binary number that is computed or stored anywhere in the design.
+The basic building block of the Amaranth language is a *value*, which is a term for a binary number that is computed or stored anywhere in the design.
 Each value has a *width*---the amount of bits used to represent the value---and a *signedness*---the interpretation of the value by arithmetic operations---collectively called its *shape*.
 Signed values always use `two's complement`_ representation.

 .. _two's complement: https://en.wikipedia.org/wiki/Two's_complement